The First Power: Reception

 The film received negative reviews, including Desson Howe's in the Washington Post, which called it "shopworn and imitative".
 In The New York Times, Vincent Canby wrote that Phillips "doesn't seem altogether comfortable here, but he certainly is not bad".
 He added that, despite the film's fast pace and impressive special effects, "the whole thing is seriously stupid".
 In 2016, Padraig Cotter writing for Dread Central stated that the film was "sloppy with the logic" in regards to the supernatural abilities of the villain.
-As of October 2024, The First Power has a 25% "rotten" rating on Rotten Tomatoes from 12 reviews.
+As of March 2026, The First Power has a 23% "rotten" rating on Rotten Tomatoes from 13 reviews.

 In later years, it is considered a cult classic with its twist ending noted as similar to The Twilight Zone or Tales of the Unexpected.
 It is seen by some as the inspiration for the 1998 film, Fallen.
-It is also known to be the late rapper, Eazy-E's favorite film.
+It is also known to have been the favorite film of the late rapper Eazy-E.

+Novelization

+The First Power was released as a novel by author Christian Francis in 2025, which features a different ending from the original film.